prashik24/Shop-Card/README.md

 hello everyone how are u ?
-make   simple  easy and undestanding i will make sure . hellow everyone how are u sab thik hai na how it is working here  how are you baby hello eveyone how arre you position
+make   simple  easy and undestanding i will make sure . hellow everyone how are u  hello are u bro sab thik hai na how it is working here  how are you baby hello eveyone how arre you position